czwz/2019-A-STAR_intership/README.md

 >>> out.VMD topo script 1beads("DATA_FILE_NAME")
 ```

 - Copy the output.
-This is basically the script for VMD to identify, dene bonds and create data file.
+This is basically the script for VMD to identify, define bonds and create data file.
 The script has to be modified depending on different configuration.
 Details can be found here: https://www.ks.uiuc.edu/Training/Tutorials/vmd/tutorial-html/node4.html.
 Go to the console of VMD and type it.

 ```diff
 vmd > topo; topo guessangles; topo guessdihedrals; topo guessimpropers; topo writelammpsdata DATA_FILE_NAME